JPtenBerge/ngx-signal-pagination/README.md

 ### With asynchronous data retrieval

-Asynchronous data retrieval works using the [@tanstack/angular-query-experimental](https://tanstack.com/query/latest/docs/framework/angular/overview).
+Asynchronous data retrieval works using the [@tanstack/angular-query-experimental](https://tanstack.com/query/latest/docs/framework/angular/overview) library.
 You'll need to define your query, as well as do a bit of page change handling*.

-<small>*I've tried exposing a signal from the pagination component, but this signal not always being there due to the rendering lifecycle made this approach quite cumbersome.</small>
+<sub>*I've tried exposing a signal from the pagination component, but this signal not always being there due to the rendering lifecycle made this approach quite cumbersome.</sub>

 First, the TypeScript bits - import the *async* pagination component, define your and define pagination config: